Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Conclusion

+In this paper, we build a learning framework for optimal control problems by actively using the Pontryagin maximum principle for training and learning and beyond just invocation of a mathematical principle.
+We first present an optimal planning discrete-time algorithm.
+We then introduce our main two-phase learning framework called NeuralPMP.
+This framework allows learning a reduced Hamiltonian dynamics and at the same time derives the optimal control or actions.
+In the future, we plan to develop model-free versions of our framework to eliminate the need to access black-box dynamics or black-box running/terminal costs.
+We also would like to extend the framework to larger-scale problems with higher-dimensional states and actions. \\

-\textbf{Acknowledgement}: The research was supported in part by NIH-R01GM117594, by the Peter O'Donnell Foundation, and in part from a grant from the Army Research Office accomplished under Cooperative Agreement Number W911NF-19-2-0333.
+\textbf{Author acknowledgement:} This research work was supported in part by a grant from the NIH DK129979, in part from the Peter O’Donnell Foundation, the Michael J. Fox Foundation, Jim Holland-Backcountry Foundation, and in part from a grant from the Army Research Office accomplished under Cooperative Agreement Number W911NF-19-2-0333.\\

+\textbf{Author Contributions:} This research work is developed by Minh Nguyen and improved by Chandrajit Bajaj.
+Alphabetical order is currently used to order author names.
+The implementation is done by Minh Nguyen and is available at \href{https://github.com/mpnguyen2/neural_pmp}{NeuralPMP project}.